It’s easy to assume that a memoir and an autobiography are the same thing, but they’re not.

 In contrast, some critics question the personal truths that are presented in autobiographies.
 Some argue that an authors’ assumed reality may be different from what the facts are.
 They also raise the concern that using a particular writing style may also distort some of the details of the real life events.

 With both perspectives laid out, it is up to the reader to examine which autobiographies are truthful and which are perhaps a little bit embellished.

 What are Memoirs?

-Autobiographies tend to tell you the facts in black and white and have little to do with emotion.
+Autobiographies tend to tell you the facts of the subject’s entire life in black and white and have little to do with emotional truth.
 On the other hand, memoirs are when a writer shares their own memories of events or situations of their life, their own true story account, that have impacted them in such a way that they feel it’s pertinent to share with others.

 To recap, let’s go back over what makes each of these genres unique.